Little Mix Song ‘Touch’ Inspires Funny ‘Bad Lip Reading’ Video

 Of course, the point of all this touring in America is so that Little Mix can expand their next tour.
 After their tour with Ariana Grande, Little Mix will continue to tour throughout 2017 in Europe, Asia, Australia, and a separate tour especially for their home country of the U.K.

-As previously reported by the Inquisitr, Little Mix and has avoided America in the past for touring because they were not sure if America was one of their biggest fans.
+As previously reported by the Inquisitr, Little Mix has avoided touring in America in the past because they were not sure if America was one of their biggest fans.

 Although it is unclear if they have completely won over America, Little Mix has already sold out for some of their upcoming U.K. tour.
 For example, Evening Telegraph reported on January 20 that Little Mix tickets were only available for sale online for a matter of minutes before they were completely sold out.

-While there is plenty of Little Mix news to hear about as far as music goes, one thing that fans might not hear an update about for awhile is the status of their individual relationships with their boyfriends.
+While there is plenty of Little Mix news to hear about as far as music goes, one thing that fans might not hear an update about for a while is the status of their individual relationships with their boyfriends.

 Little Mix fans are aware that Jesy Nelson recently broke up with her longtime boyfriend and Perrie Edwards is also no longer dating Alex Oxlade-Chamberlain.